 ONLY WHEN I FUCKING WALK!

-“No, Mamede, no. Not so bad.”
+“No, Mamede.
+Not too bad.”
 More lying but we’ve already established a bias toward that.
 At least it wasn’t getting any worse — the foot that is.

 “Good!” he bellowed.
 Clearly there were more important things to consider, and they had to do with the spool in his right hand.
-The monofilament fiber was a heavy test line (don’t ask me the weight) with enough of it wrapped around the batten to reach down to China.
+The monofilament fiber was a heavy test line (please don’t ask me the weight) with enough of it wrapped around the batten to reach down to China.

 “You can use this,” he said.
 “It’s new, so the line shouldn’t break.
-Be careful not to tangle it when you bring it up.”
+Watch out for tangles when you bring it up.”